Skip to main content

 5. The list of Lake Tahoe fun facts is endless and entertaining.
 It is the 16th deepest in the world, the second deepest in the U.S.–after Crater Lake, and the deepest one in California.
 Lake Tahoe’s depth is enough to cover the Wilshire Grand Center, Salesforce Tower, Transamerica Pyramid, and the Empire State Building.

 6. When we say that Lake Tahoe is deep, we actually mean it.
-The freshwater lake holds a significant amount of water — 37 trillion gallons to be exact.
-A bonus Lake Tahoe fun fact: theoretically, each U.S. citizen can be supplied with 50 gallons of Lake Tahoe water every day for five years.
+The freshwater lake holds a significant amount of water — 37 trillion gallons, to be exact.
+A bonus fun fact about Lake Tahoe: theoretically, each U.S. citizen can be supplied with 50 gallons of Lake Tahoe water every day for five years.
 One inch of water in Lake Tahoe amounts to 3.33 billion gallons of water.

 Is Lake Tahoe Man-Made?